crsullivan13/Graphing-BankDefense/README.md

-## Creating figures
+## Creating Figures

+### Prerequisites
-This process uses gnuplot, ensure you have it before proceeding.
+This process requires **gnuplot**.
+Ensure it is installed before proceeding.

-If using pre-collected data.
-Navigate to either the AttackTests or BwTests directories run the MakeGraph.sh script.
-The resulting figures will be in a figs subdirectory.

-If using data you have recreated.
-You will first need to run the corresponding data.sh script based on the figure you want to generate.
-This assumes you have run the automated workload scripts, or manually ran the workloads in the same order as the scripts.
-If you have manually run the workloads, ensure that you have placed the results directory path that the simulator outputs in the corresponding dirs.txt file, keeping the order.
-Once you have successfully run the data.sh script, the results will be in either the AttackTests or BwTests outputs subdirectory.
-You can then generate the figures as before.
+---

+### Generating Figures Using Pre-Collected Data

+1. **Navigate to the Appropriate Directory**
+   - Depending on the type of figure, navigate to either the `AttackTests` or `BwTests` directories.
+   - `AttackTests` contains graphing scripts for figures that plot victim slowdown data.
+   - `BwTests` containts graphing scripts for figures that plot best-effort throughput data.

+2. **Run the `MakeGraph.sh` Script**
+   - Execute the script to generate the figures:
+     ```bash
+     ./MakeGraph.sh
+     ```

+3. **Locate the Generated Figures**
+   - The resulting figures will be available in the `figs` subdirectory of the graphing directory you are in.

+---

+### Generating Figures Using Recreated Data

+1. **Run the Corresponding `data.sh` Script**
+   - Based on the figure you want to generate, execute the relevant `data.sh` script.
+This will copy data from the simulator workload results directory and place it in the correct .csv files.
+     **Note**: This assumes you have either:
+     - Run the automated workload scripts.
+     - Manually run the workloads in the same order as the scripts.

+2. **Manually Run Workloads?
+Ensure Proper Setup**
+   - If you manually ran the workloads, ensure you:
+     - Place the results directory paths output by the simulator in the corresponding `dirs.txt` file.
+     - Maintain the same order as the scripts.
+Look at the default state of the `dirs.txt` files to check the ordering.

+3. **Locate the Results**
+   - Once the `data.sh` script completes successfully, the results will be available in either the `AttackTests` or `BwTests` `outputs` subdirectory.

+4. **Generate Figures**
+   - As with pre-collected data, run the `MakeGraph.sh` script in the appropriate directory to generate the figures.